fxck/flex-layout/README.md

 export class DemoAppModule { }
 ```

-In their component templates, developers easily use the Layout API:
+In their component templates, developers easily use the Layout API to build
+complex, dynamic layouts:

 ```html
 <div layout="row">